jaronheard/soonlist-turbo/docs/STYLE_GUIDE.md

 ### **1. Brand Voice and Tone**

 - **Voice**: Friendly, engaging, and approachable.
 The language should be clear, concise, and focus on simplicity while conveying enthusiasm for the product's potential and impact.
-- **Tone**: Positive, inspiring, and community-driven.
-Emphasize connection, exploration, and the transformative power of organizing possibilities.
+- **Tone**: Positive, inspiring, and supportive.
+Emphasize guidance, curation, and the transformative power of organizing possibilities.
-- **Framing**: Emphasize user empowerment and intentional engagement.Present events and time as opportunities for active choice.
-Use language that encourages proactive decision-making.
-Frame the user's relationship with possibilities as one of active "showing up"
+- **Framing**: Position Soonlist as a trusted companion and personal curator.
+Emphasize user empowerment and intentional engagement with events that align with personal goals and interests.

 ### **2. Core Messaging**

 - **Taglines/Slogans**:

-  - "Organize and expand your possibilities"
+  - "Transform Possibilities into Experiences"
+  - "Your personal event concierge"
   - "From a world of possibilities, to your possibilities"
-  - "Connect to what you care about"
-  - "Tools to gather, organize, and share events"
+  - "Curating opportunities tailored just for you"

 - **Product Descriptions**:
-  - **Short (under 50 characters)**: "Organize and expand your possibilities."
+  - **Short (under 50 characters)**: "Transform possibilities into experiences."
-  - **Elevator Pitch (1-2 sentences)**: "Soonlist is a mobile and web app that helps you capture, organize, and explore events that matter to you.
-Move from event discovery to decision-making with ease."
+  - **Elevator Pitch (1-2 sentences)**: "Soonlist is your personal event concierge, curating a world of opportunities tailored just for you.
+We help you capture, organize, and explore events that matter to you."
-  - **Extended Description**: "Soonlist is a platform designed to help users navigate the space between discovering events and deciding to attend them.
-By enabling effortless event capture and organization, Soonlist helps people make intentional choices, build community, and connect with what matters most to them."
+  - **Extended Description**: "Soonlist isn't just an app – it's your trusted companion in navigating life's endless possibilities.
+We understand that in today's fast-paced world, capturing and organizing events that truly matter can be overwhelming.
+That's where we step in, not as a mere tool, but as your personal curator and guide.
+Soonlist helps you effortlessly save events from any source, transforming them into a beautifully organized tapestry of possibilities.
+We gently nudge you towards experiences that align with your deepest interests and aspirations, empowering you to live a life rich with meaningful experiences."

 ### **3. Key Terms**

 - **Possibilities**: Events users have saved or are considering attending.
 - **Capture**: The process of saving an event in various formats (e.g., screenshots, websites, text, or photos).
-- **Organize**: Categorizing and managing saved events in lists or feeds.
+- **Curate**: Organizing and presenting saved events in a way that's tailored to the user's interests and goals.
-- **Engage**: The actions users take to explore, share, or decide on saved events.
+- **Transform**: The process of turning saved event possibilities into actual experiences.

 ### **4. Language and Style**

 - **Conciseness**: Keep language clear and direct.
 Avoid jargon or overly technical language unless targeting a developer audience.
-- **Active Voice**: Use active voice to make content more engaging and direct (e.g., "Capture events effortlessly" instead of "Events can be captured effortlessly").
+- **Active Voice**: Use active voice to make content more engaging and direct (e.g., "Soonlist curates your events" instead of "Events are curated by Soonlist").
 - **Consistent Terminology**: Use the same terms throughout all content to maintain clarity and prevent confusion (e.g., always refer to saved events as "possibilities").
-- **Inclusive Language**: Ensure the language is inclusive and community-focused, reflecting Soonlist's mission to build connections through shared interests.
+- **Inclusive Language**: Ensure the language is inclusive and supportive, reflecting Soonlist's role as a personal guide and curator.

 ### **5. Content Structure**

-- **Headlines and Subheadings**: Use clear, compelling headlines that convey benefits (e.g., "Save Events in Seconds," "Explore Your Possibilities").
+- **Headlines and Subheadings**: Use clear, compelling headlines that convey benefits (e.g., "Transform Possibilities into Experiences," "Your Personal Event Concierge").
 - **Paragraphs**: Keep paragraphs short and focused.
 Use bullet points or numbered lists where appropriate to enhance readability.
-- **Calls to Action (CTAs)**: Use action-oriented phrases like "Capture Your First Event," "Share Your Possibilities," or "Organize with Purpose."
+- **Calls to Action (CTAs)**: Use action-oriented phrases like "Discover Your Possibilities," "Start Curating Your Experiences," or "Transform Your Intentions into Reality."

 ### **6. Content Types and Formats**

 - **Website and App Content**:

-  - **Homepage**: Highlight Soonlist's core benefits (capturing, organizing, sharing events).
+  - **Homepage**: Highlight Soonlist's role as a personal event concierge and its ability to transform possibilities into experiences.
-  - **Features Pages**: Focus on individual features like event capture, LLM integration, and sharing tools.
+  - **Features Pages**: Focus on how Soonlist captures, curates, and guides users towards meaningful events.
-  - **FAQs**: Address common questions about saving events, using LLMs, and organizing possibilities.
+  - **FAQs**: Address common questions about event curation, personalized recommendations, and organizing possibilities.

 - **Marketing Content**:
-  - **Social Media**: Use engaging visuals, concise captions, and stories that showcase user experiences.
+  - **Social Media**: Use engaging visuals and concise captions that emphasize Soonlist's role as a curator and guide.
-  - **Email Campaigns**: Highlight user testimonials, product updates, and tips on maximizing the use of Soonlist.
+  - **Email Campaigns**: Highlight user testimonials, curated event suggestions, and tips on maximizing the use of Soonlist.
-  - **Blog Content**: Write about event organization tips, community stories, and the importance of meaningful connections.
+  - **Blog Content**: Write about event curation, the art of transforming possibilities into experiences, and the importance of aligning events with personal goals.

 ### **7. Design Considerations**

-- **Visual Style**: Clean, modern, and minimalistic.
-Use colors that evoke a sense of creativity and community.
+- **Visual Style**: Clean, modern, and inviting.
+Use colors and imagery that evoke a sense of possibility and personalized curation.
 - **Typography**: Use simple, easy-to-read fonts.
 Maintain consistency across headings, body text, and CTAs.

 ### **8. Examples and Templates**

-- **Example Headline**: "Discover Events That Matter to You"
+- **Example Headline**: "Transform Possibilities into Experiences"
+- **Example Subheadline**: "Your personal event concierge, curating a world of opportunities tailored just for you"
-- **Example CTA**: "Start Organizing Your Possibilities Now"
+- **Example CTA**: "Start Curating Your Experiences Now"

 ### **9. Additional Guidelines**

 - **Accessibility**: Ensure all content is accessible.
 Use alt text for images, provide captions for videos, and maintain readable font sizes.
-- **SEO Considerations**: Use keywords like "event organization," "event sharing," "possibilities," and "community connection."
+- **SEO Considerations**: Use keywords like "event curation," "personal concierge," "transform possibilities," and "tailored experiences."